Mental Health and Productivity Pilot

 - To develop an employment engagement programme to support businesses and raise awareness of mental health in the region, create a workplace culture of openness, enable self-help through toolkits and to reduce sitgma attached to mental health.

-Email general enquires for any queries about the Mental Health and Productivity Pilot.
+Email general enquires to the Mental Health and Productivity Pilot.